 Note: This stage is not used by default, but can be used for custom code executions that need to run before the setup process.

 - Provisioning - This is the main stage of the setup process.
 In this stage, CloudShell locks unshared resources for the duration of the sandbox, deploys the sandbox's Apps and prepares App connectivity in the respective cloud providers.

-- Connectivity - CloudShell creates the physical and virtual network connections for the sandbox's resources and Apps, and powers on the App VMs.
+- Connectivity - CloudShell creates the network connections for the sandbox's Apps, and powers on the App VMs.

 - Configuration - If any of the sandbox's Apps have configuration management operations that need to be run, CloudShell runs them in this stage.

 If any resource is unavailable for the scheduled time slot, the Conflicts dialog box is displayed, proposing an alternative time slot, as described in Dealing with conflicts.

 The new sandbox is displayed in Diagram view with a blue Sandbox label at the top of the canvas and a green Active icon in the toolbar:

 To learn how to use the sandbox workspace, see Using the Sandbox Workspace.

 Note: If a maximum duration was set for the sandbox, the user will not be able to reserve for a duration beyond this setting.